patmmccann/getSinceraData/README.md

 ## Usage

 Ensure that the `SINCERA_API_KEY` environment variable is available (for example via GitHub Actions secrets).
-Make sure the AWS role is defined in `AWS_ROLE_TO_ASSUME` before running the script to upload the file to S3 and put the bucket name in AWS_BUCKET_NAME.
+Make sure the AWS role is defined in `AWS_ROLE_TO_ASSUME` before running the script to upload the file to S3 and put the bucket name in `AWS_BUCKET_NAME`.

 ```bash
 ./scripts/fetch_ecosystem.sh